 Kathleen enjoys hiking, swimming, botanizing, cooking and spending time with her family.

-Katie began her time at CRWC as a seasonal intern in the Fall of 2016.
-In February of 2018 she stepped into a new position at the CRWC as Program Assistant and became Program Coordinator in January 2019.
+Katie began her time at CRWC as an intern in the Fall of 2016.
+In 2018 she became Program Assistant, Program Coordinator in January 2019 and Watershed Program Specialist in Fall of 2020.
 She graduated with honors from the University of Michigan-Flint with a bachelor’s degree in Environmental Science and Sustainability - concentrating in science and earning a GIS certificate.
 During her time at U of M-Flint Katie participated in soil research on organic farms in Michigan and was a GIS teaching assistant.

 At CRWC Katie works on stormwater education through workshops, presentations and material development as well as helping with the Stream Leaders program, field work and clean ups.
 She has implemented the Isaak Walton league of America’s “Salt Watch” program at CRWC and developed the Clinton River Quest.